iPlayer shutdown — RIP BBC iPlayer (on Mac and PC)

-This means that the shutdown won’t affect any of the BBC iPlayer web, smartphone, tablet, or TV apps, but it does mean that those who relied on the iPlayer Download app to save their favourite shows on their laptops and desktops, will be forced to use their other devices if they wish to continue downloading programmes for offline viewing.
+The shutdown won’t affect any of the BBC iPlayer web, smartphone, tablet, or TV apps, but it does mean that those who relied on the iPlayer Download app to save their favourite shows on their laptops and desktops, are now forced to use their other devices if they wish to continue downloading programmes for offline viewing.

+Macs and PCs running the iPlayer Download app (which had been made unavailable for download since February) have now lost access to iPlayer (as of 8 April) meaning that any download shows are now unavailable for viewing.

 Pessimistic (and/or realistic) readers might argue that the move might be a way to nudge people towards Britbox’s subscription service, although BBC execs have instead previously stated that the reason for the closure is due to escalating costs associated with the service.
 Granted, the number of users who solely use Macs and PCs to download iPlayer shows are likely heavily outnumbered by those who use other devices, but it’s still a move that won’t be looked fondly upon by those affected.